 Magic Valley DOES NOT use FBS.

 Growth factors are substances that enable the growth of cultured meat in-vitro.
 Traditionally, fetal bovine serum (FBS) was used; however, it is against the main ethos of cultured meat production as it is an animal blood product.

 Induced Pluripotent Stem Cells (iPSC)

 Induced pluripotent stem cells are cells that were engineered (“induced”) from non-pluripotent cells to become pluripotent.

 This is Latin for 'within the glass.'
 When something is performed ‘in-vitro’, it happens outside of a living organism.
 The cell production of cultivated meat is done in laboratories and not inside the animals from which the cells are obtained.
-As such, cultured meat production in the lab is conducted ‘in-vitro’.
+As such, cultivated meat production in the lab is conducted ‘in-vitro’.